whiletruefm/whiletruefm.github.io/content/episodes/0004-like-a-bear-trap.md

 +++
 title = "Like a Bear Trap"
-description = "Days in the life of four programmers, confronting Real Programmer stereotypes, burnout in the tech world, social isolation, and a consumer review startup going to the mattresses after a lawsuit" number = 0004 date = 2017-11-25T17:38:05-08:00 draft = false
+description = "Days in the lives of four programmers: confronting the Real Programmer stereotype, burnout in the tech world, social isolation, and a consumer review startup going to the mattresses after a lawsuit" number = 0004 date = 2017-11-25T17:38:05-08:00 draft = false